realranjan/DOCASSIST-AI/README.md

    - Review disease patterns if detected
    - Follow recommended treatments and monitoring plans

+4. **Download Report**:
+   - After analysis, click "Download Report as PDF"
+   - The report will be downloaded as a professional PDF document
+   - The PDF includes all analysis results, recommendations, and visualizations

 ## Development

 To contribute to the project: